boisgera/leap/Don't panic!.md

 If `n` is non-negative, that's the number of bytes that you have effectively read in your buffer.
 But it's `-1`, that means that an error occurred.
 In this case, `-1` was the sentinel value.

-**In Python.** The `read` function in Python doesn't work this way: it returns the buffer directly and raises an exception if an error occurred.
+The `read` function in Python doesn't work this way: it returns the buffer directly and raises an exception if an error occurred.
+-->

-However, if you want to locate substrings using `str.find`, this is how it goes:
+For example in Python, if you want to locate substrings using `str.find`, this is how it goes:

 ```pycon
 >>> "abcdefg".find("abc")